nanovazquez/design-first-api-workshop/exercises/exercise-1/README.md

 > **Note:** In addition to the free tier, SwaggerHub offers two more subscriptions that provide extra capabilities more suited for teams and enterprises, like collaboration, source control sync, domain management, customer support, etc. You can find more info about this [here](https://swagger.io/tools/swaggerhub/pricing/).

-### Create your first OAS document in SwaggerHub

-In this section, you are going to sign in into SwaggerHub with your personal account and then you are going to create the skeleton of your first Swagger/OAS document.
+In this section, you are going to use SwaggerHub to create the skeleton of your first Swagger/OAS document in your own personal account.

 1. Open a new browser tab and navigate to the Swagger's Online Editor, [SwaggerHub](https://app.swaggerhub.com/).
 1. Create a new account associated with your GitHub profile or log in to your account.